Graham Holdings Company research snapshot

 GHC AI Trading Strategy Framework

-The GHC AI trading strategy is a rules-based framework for a diversified holding company with low liquidity.
-It is not personalized advice and should be paired with live chart data, earnings dates, Kaplan enrollment updates, manufacturing indicators, and clear invalidation levels.
+The GHC AI trading strategy is a rules-based research framework for a diversified holding company with thin liquidity.
+It is not personalized advice and should be paired with live chart data, quarterly segment results, KLG transition updates, buyback announcements, and clear invalidation levels.

 Trend-following setup

-A close back below the 50-day moving average, or a failure to break resistance while volume stays below 20-day average, should invalidate the near-term trend setup.
+A daily close back below the 50-day moving average near $1,151, or a failed attempt at the 52-week high on below-average volume, should invalidate the trend setup.

 Mean-reversion setup

-Do not use the conglomerate discount argument as a substitute for stop discipline because low-liquidity stocks can gap on unexpected news.
+Do not use the conglomerate discount argument as a substitute for stop discipline, because a low-liquidity stock can gap on earnings, tax, or portfolio news.

 Fundamental monitor